brettz9/intl-dom/README.md

 - `localeResolver`
 - `localeMatcher`

+To build the formatter, this function uses `getMessageForKeyByStyle` for the message builder, then when its return function is invoked, uses `getStringFromMessageAndDefaults` to return a string which is then interpreted with `getDOMForLocaleString`.

-This runs synchronously unlike `i18n` since there is no need for a network request with the locale info supplied by you.
+This function runs synchronously unlike `i18n` since there is no need for a network request with the locale info supplied by you.

 May be of particular use on the server, where it is practical to cache some locale strings and serve them, rather than fetching them anew each time.